zaphosting/docs/docs/dedicated-windows-fs-25.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/nnFkynzt9Bapdk4/preview)

-You can now close the game as this is no longer needed and proceed with the following section to setup the dedicated server and web interface that comes with it.
+You can now close the game as this is no longer needed and proceed with the following section to setup the VPS/Dedicated Server and web interface that comes with it.
 If you receive an **Video Driver** error, simply select **no** which will cancel the startup process straight away.

 ## Dedicated Server Setup

-With the game now ready, you will need to adjust some configuration options for your dedicated server.
+With the game now ready, you will need to adjust some configuration options for your VPS/Dedicated Server.
 Begin by accessing your game install folder.
 By default, this should be under `C:\Program Files (x86)\Farming Simulator 2025` but it may be different if you changed the path during installation.

 Once here, find and open the **dedicatedServer.xml** file with a text editor.